Q: What is the Notice to Reimbursable Employers?

 Q: Why is there a charge to my account?
-An employee left my company some time ago under conditions that should disqualify them from receiving benefits.
+An employee left my company some time ago under conditions that should disqualify this person from receiving benefits.

 A: We base a claimant’s eligibility to receive benefits on the reason for separation from the last employment prior to filing the claim.